 I wanted a simple outdoor summer table decor, nothing fussy or crowded.
 The flowers in the backyard provide a beautiful backdrop.

-As other options, blue mason jars would make great centerpiece planters with daisies or gerber daisies.
+For other options, blue mason jars would make great centerpiece planters with daisies or gerber daisies.
 Use red, pink or yellow flowers for another pop of color.

-As a last~minute addition, I added four blue and white pillows for more color and pattern.
+As a last-minute addition, I added four blue and white pillows for more color and pattern.
 The pillows also make the chairs more comfortable.

 Here is the scene from the patio.